Aakash Repeater Courses

 The following events occur during the various phases of the cell cycle, Name the phase against each of the events.

-(a) Disintegration of nuclear membrane
+(a) Disintegration of the nuclear membrane

 (b) Appearance of nucleolus